openshift-labs/learn-katacoda/intro-openshift/deploying-python/04-accessing-the-application.md

 ![Application Route](../../assets/intro-openshift/deploying-python/04-application-route.png)

-Click on the URL and you can view the web application.
+With the build and deployment completed, click on the URL and you can view the web application.

 ![Blog Web Site](../../assets/intro-openshift/deploying-python/04-blog-web-site.png)